 Jamie's compositions make up the vast majority of the band's repertoire: thus, he is the starting point for much of what we do.
 He plays the accordion in the band and sings lead vocals too.

-Being the primary creative force and MD in a band like this one is no joke.
-As well as having to produce a steady stream of material to feed to the band and its audiences, and be forthright enough to call a pretty cheeky bunch of musicians to order, he then has to tread the fine line when things go well, between being genuinely pleased and seeming overly smug.
+Being the primary creative force and MD in a band like this one is no joke: he needs to produce a steady stream of material to feed to the band and its audiences; he needs to be forthright enough to call a pretty cheeky bunch of musicians to order; and then he has to tread the fine line when things go well, between being genuinely pleased and seeming overly smug.

 Seeing as the first ideas are usually Jamie's, he also gets the last word when musical opinions collide - someone has to, especially in a group where everyone else has a wealth of influence, imagination and ingenuity to offer too.
 Happily, his last word is usually pretty astute.